eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.mqtt/README.md

 The second connection is a plain, unsecured one.
 Use this only for local MQTT Brokers.

 A third connection uses a username and password for authentication.
+Secure is set to false as the username and password is requested by the broker.
 The credentials are plain values on the wire, therefore you should only use this on a secure connection.

 In a forth connection, the public key pinning is enabled again.